joseph-hellerstein/docstring_expander/README.md

         Parameters
         ----------
-        See genPlot.
+        See lowlevelPlot.
         """
         ...
+        lowlevelPlot(**kwargs)

-There are two problems with this solution.
-First, intellisense doesn't work since the options exposed for a function by intellisese are what's in the docstring of function.
-Second, there is no checking for invalid (or misspelled) keyword names.
+But now intellisense doesn't work since the options exposed for a function by intellisese are what's in the docstring of function.

-`kwmgr` provides another solution.
+`docstring_expander` provides another solution.
 Suppose we have the following dictionary that describes all keyword arguments for `genPlot`:

-    import kwmgr
+    import docstring_expander as de

     kwargs = [
-        kwmgr.Kwarg('num_col', dtype=int, default=2, doc='Number of columns of plots'),
+        de.Kwarg('num_col', dtype=int, default=2, doc='Number of columns of plots'),
-        kwmgr.Kwarg('num_row', dtype=int, default=3, doc='Number of rows of plots'),
+        de.Kwarg('num_row', dtype=int, default=3, doc='Number of rows of plots'),
-        kwmgr.Kwarg(name='bins' dtype=int, default=100, doc='Number of bins'),
+        de.Kwarg(name='bins' default=100, doc='Number of bins'),
         ]
  Of these, we define a few keyword arguments as common to most plotting functions.